huggingface/hub-docs/docs/hub/hugging-face-hub.md

 We are helping the community work together towards the goal of advancing Artificial Intelligence 🔥.

 Not one company, even the Tech Titans, will be able to “solve AI” by themselves – the only way we'll achieve this is by sharing knowledge and resources.
-On the Hugging Face Hub we are building the largest collection of models, datasets and metrics in order to democratize and advance AI for everyone 🚀.
+We are building the largest open-source collection of models, datasets, and metrics on the Hugging Face Hub to democratize and advance AI for everyone 🚀.
 The Hugging Face Hub works as a central place where anyone can share and explore models and datasets.

 ## What can you find on the Hub?

-The Hugging Face Hub hosts Git-based repositories which are storage spaces that can contain all your files 💾.
+The Hugging Face Hub hosts Git-based repositories, which are storage spaces that can contain all your files. 💾.

 On it, you'll be able to upload and discover...